paritytech/polkadot-sdk/src/dos-attacks-resilience.md

 However, sending a message to a JSON-RPC client might take a long time, in case the client has (intentionally or not) little bandwidth.
 The threads that are receiving the stream of events should never wait for a client to be ready to accept more data before sending a notification to it.
 If the client isn't ready, then the notification must either be added to a send queue or simply discarded.
 Because queues must be bounded, it is unavoidable to sometimes have to discard some notifications.

 Consequently, all functions that consist in sending notifications must be designed having in mind that the queue of notifications to send out must be bounded to a certain value.
-For example, the queue of notifications for `transaction_unstable_submitAndWatch` must have a size of 3.
+For example, the queue of notifications for `transactionWatch_unstable_submitAndWatch` must have a size of 3.
 When the queue is full, new notifications must overwrite the notifications already in the queue.
 The design of all JSON-RPC functions should take into account the fact that this shouldn't result in a loss of important information for the JSON-RPC client.

 ## Distinguishing between light and heavy calls